flyingfish822/akka/akka-docs/rst/scala/cluster-usage.rst

 There are more types of change events, consult the API documentation of classes that extends ``akka.cluster.ClusterEvent.ClusterDomainEvent`` for details about the events.

+Instead of subscribing to cluster events it can sometimes be convenient to only get the full membership state with ``Cluster(system).state``.
+Note that this state is not necessarily in sync with the events published to a cluster subscription.

 Worker Dial-in Example
 ----------------------